-Bridgetown - Nannup Road (2030363, 2160109) Mowen Road (2160047) Rosa Brook Road (2010045) Regional Distributors
+Bridgetown - Nannup Road (2030363, 2160109) Mowen Road (2160047, 2010395) Rosa Brook Road (2010045) Regional Distributors

-Augusta-Margaret River Shire
+Augusta-Margaret River, Nannup and Bridgetown Greenbushes Shires

 The route is an important east-west link between the inland agriculture area and the popular tourist and recreational destinations within the Margaret River region.
-It interconnects several major north-south freight/tourist routes and in combination with roads further east, forms an inter-regional route linking the South West, Great Southern and Wheatbelt Regions.
+It interconnects several major northsouth freight/tourist routes and in combination with roads further east, forms an inter-regional route linking the South West, Great Southern and Wheatbelt Regions.
 It is also part of respective links to Nannup, Margaret River, Augusta and Busselton from the Bridgetown and Boyup Brook areas.

-Rosa Brook and Mowen Roads provide a major connection between Margaret River and inland agricultural and tourist areas as well as (via Sues Road) to the neighbouring Shire of Nannup.
+Rosa Brook and Mowen Roads provide a major connection between Margaret River and inland agricultural and tourist areas as well as (via Sues Road) to the Shire of Nannup.
 Used as a tourist, timber and connecting route, the roads are carrying an increasing share of heavy vehicles and tourists travelling to and from Margaret River and Augusta, using the route as to bypass Busselton, Vasse, and Cowaramup.
-The most recent traffic count for Rosa Brook Road was 1,136 AADT in June 2008.